Pigamer37/animeflv-stremio-addon/README.md

 ## Normal use:
 ### Install by copying <stremio://pigamer37.alwaysdata.net/manifest.json> on your browser or paste <https://pigamer37.alwaysdata.net/manifest.json> on the stremio addons search bar

+### Features:
+- Catalog of currently airing anime
+- Search the AnimeFLV database/catalog through Stremio's searchbar, or by genre in the Discovery tab
+- Compatible with other addons, like Cinemeta, TMDB or kitsu (see [supported ID's](#endpoints) for technical details)
+- Provides AnimeFLV metadata, like genres, synopsis and episode lists
+  - Shows **UPCOMING** episodes, and if you add series to your list, they will show up in your calendar!
+- Provides stream sources from AnimeFLV

 This addon provides metadata and streaming options from AnimeFLV.
-It offers a catalog with airing anime on the homepage, and a searchable catalog of all AnimeFLV.
+It offers a catalog with airing anime on the homepage, and a searchable catalog of all AnimeFLV, even being able to filter by genre.
 Additionally, when you open an item on Stremio that matches some parameters set in the manifest (generated on [`index.js`](index.js)), or whenever you start watching something, the platform will call this addon.
 When the program can get the data for the item you are about to watch, some metadata will be provided and/or streaming options will appear as "AnimeFLV - ..." (the ones marked as external just open the link on your browser, working on getting sources to be watchable directly on Stremio).

 > [!TIP]
 > ### Recommendations: